 It Can Help You Stand Out From The Crowd

 The best headline for LinkedIn summarizes your skills and status when someone views your profile.
-It’s important to ensure that your headline is interesting and engaging so that people will want to read more.
+It’s crucial to ensure that your headline is interesting and engaging so that people will want to read more.
 A well-written headline is often the best thing you can do to attract more profile visitors, leads, and employers.

-Your Headline Makes it Easy for Leads or Potential Employers to Find You
+Your Headline Makes it Easy for Leads or Potential Employers to Find You.